christophgil/ZIPsFS/README.md

 When files are created or modified, they will be stored in the first file tree (in the example *~/tmp/ZIPsFS/writable*).
 If files exist in two locations, the left most root takes precedence.

-## Unreliable roots

-When source file structures are stored remotely, there is increased risk that they  may become temporarily unavailable.
-Overlay file systems typically freeze when calls to the file API block.
-Conversely, ZIPsFS should continue to operate with the remaining file roots.
-This is implemented as follows: Paths starting with double slash (in the example *//computer1/pub*) are regarded as remote paths and treated specially.
-ZIPsFS will periodically check file systems starting with a double slash.
-If the last responds was too long ago then the respective file system is skipped.
-Furthermore the stat() function to obtain the attributes for a file are queued to be  performed in extra  threads.

 ## Modified and created files

 New files are created in the first file tree, while the following file trees are not modified.